COVID-19 and Admissions

 - Staff must wear masks and check in with our nursing department before coming to work if they have any of the CDC-identified symptoms of the Coronavirus.

-- When COVID-19 cases are present in our community, staff and residents are required to wear masks.
+- When COVID-19 cases are present in our community, staff and residents that are contact traced to the known exposure are encouraged to wear masks, and testing will be available to them but not required.

 - We no longer have a quarantine or shelter-in-place protocol for current residents unless they test positive for Coronavirus.